 Meet our new cardiologist: Dr. Jonathan WinklerJune 25, 2020

-This August, we are pleased to welcome a new cardiologist to our New Britain team: Dr. Jonathan Winkler.
+We are pleased to welcome a new cardiologist to our New Britain team: Dr. Jonathan Winkler.

 We asked Dr. Winkler to share a little background about himself.